 - No LTE connectivity option

 Rugged tablets aren't just for use while working in the field: there's another subset of customers who need them just as much as busy professionals – kids!
 While parents love to give kids some screen time, it's scary to hand over your expensive, premium tablet to them, even with a basic protective case on it.
-To accommodate kids' slippery fingers and their propensity to bump and drop things, a tablet like this one offers great peace-of-mind.
+To accommodate kids' slippery fingers and their propensity to bump and drop things, a tablet like this offers great peace-of-mind.

 Boasting a 12-hour battery life, parents will also love the passcode-protected parental controls where they can set time limits, educational goals, and curfews and manage content for up to four kid profiles.
 The tablet has a quad-core processor, 2MP front and rear cameras, 1,280 x 800 resolution screen, dual speakers, USB-C charging, and an advanced audio port design in the case.
 It measures 9.2 x 7.2 x 1-inches and weighs 1.2 lbs.